yesbotics/dualsense-controller-python/README.md

 # controller.player_leds.set_brightness_low()
 ```

-### Set haptic Feedback (Rumble)
+### Haptic feedback (Rumble)

 The haptic feedback is controlled by the left and right builtin rumble motors.
+You can set both of them independently.

 **Attention:** the according rumble values depend on the chosen [Value Mapping](#value-mapping).
-By default, it is a value between 0 and 255.
+By default it is a value between 0 and 255.

 ```python
 controller.left_rumble.set(0)  # no rumble